 Project: Vulnerable Children / Income-Generating Project

 In Kenya it is estimated that 2.4 million children are classed as orphaned or vulnerable children.
 About 48% have been orphaned as a result of HIV/AIDS.
 In the Mogotio district there are several cases where orphans are living with their neighbour, an aunt, or a grandmother because their parents have died.
-Development Pamoja runs a program whereby we offer assistance to twenty such children and their thirteen guardians.
+Development Pamoja runs a program whereby we offer assistance to some of these children and their guardians.

 We provide material assistance to enable these children complete their education.
 We purchase school uniforms, school desks, books, pens and other materials that the children are required to have to attend school.